axeluhl/sailing-analytics/wiki/racecommittee-app-user.md

 #### Wind

 In the top bar of each race information screen you are able to enter wind data.
-Click on the yellow link text 'enter wind' to open the wind input dialog
+Click on the yellow link text 'set wind' to open the wind input dialog

 ![Wind input dialog](/wiki/images/rcapp/app_wind.jpg)